EPA delays post-Flint rule changes for lead in drinking water

 WASHINGTON — The Trump administration is moving forward to update regulations to reduce lead in drinking water, but says the effort will take months longer than planned.

-The Environmental Protection Agency announced on Thursday that it would delay proposed changes to federal regulation of lead and copper in drinking water until August 2018, having previously set out to have them released by January 2018.
+The Environmental Protection Agency announced on Thursday that it would delay its publication ofproposed changes to federal regulation of lead and copper in drinking water until August 2018, having previously set out to have them released by January 2018.
 It similarly pushed back the timeline for finalizing the changes to February 2020, seven months after its previous deadline.

 It is the second time that the EPA has delayed its proposal to revise the rule since President Donald Trump has taken office.
 The EPA indicated on Thursday that it would be using the additional time to gather input from state and local stakeholders on revising the rule, which requires utility companies to monitor lead and copper in drinking water.

-The effort to tighten the lead and copper rule faced similar delays during the Obama years: In 2015, as the Flint water crisis was coming to national attention, the administration said it would release its proposed changes by December 2016, then later issued a six-month delay.
+Though the effort to tighten lead and copper rule has been underway for well over a decade, the issue received renewed attention when the Flint water crisis came to light nearly three years ago.
+Still, the proposal faced similar delays during the Obama years: In 2015, the administration said it would release its suggested changes by December 2016, then later issued a six-month delay.

 "Protecting America’s drinking water from lead is one of EPA's highest priorities and the agency is working closely with states and tribes on revisions the Lead and Copper rule," Lee Forsgren, deputy assistant administrator in EPA’s Office of Water, told NBC News Friday.
 "This engagement, along with the peer review input the agency recently received on assessments of lead exposure to children, will help to ensure that any potential revisions reflect the best available information and latest science to provide Americans with important public health protections."